nginx/unit-docs/source/installation.rst

 Directory Structure
 *******************

-To customize Unit installation and runtime directories, you can both:
+To customize Unit's installation and runtime directories, you can both:

 - Set the :option:`!--prefix` and path options (their relative settings are prefix-based) during :ref:`configuration <installation-config-src-prefix>` to